Professional Certificates Program

 2. Where can I obtain a POST certificate application form?

-As of February for 2018, agencies and individuals now apply online.
+As of February 1, 2018, agencies and individuals now apply online.

 3. What is the application process turnaround time?